HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   Make sure to modify all the references to `foo` (especially the one related to your verifier library, `foo_verifier` in this example) as per your needs.

 :::tip[**Don't get confused with terminology!**]
-Make sure not to make confusion between the library crate (`foo-verifier` here) you already have and the pallet crate you are building in this tutorial (`pallet-foo-verifier` here).
+Take care to not confuse the library crate (`foo-verifier` here) you already have and the pallet crate you are building in this tutorial (`pallet-foo-verifier` here).
 Throughout the tutorial it is important to keep in mind this distinction when referring to library and pallet.
 :::

-- Create inside `verifiers/foo/src` directory a file named `weight.rs` and copy-paste into the following code:
+- Inside `verifiers/foo/src` directory create a file named `weight.rs` and copy-paste the following code into it:

   ```rust
   #![cfg_attr(rustfmt, rustfmt_skip)]